 How code-switching turns search engine optimization on its head

 The technical implementation requires specialized approaches.
 SEO experts must understand common code-switching patterns and incorporate alternative spellings, phonetic variations, or colloquial terms into content and metadata.
-This helps ensure that language queries from different regions are correctly understood and mapped.
+This helps ensure that language queries from different regions are correctly understood and categorized.

 The challenge of regional dialects and accents

 The solution lies in developing specialized language models for the region.
-Cloud-based automatic speech recognition systems for Southeast Asian languages are increasingly using International Phonetic Alphabet (IPA)-based dictionaries so that the acoustic models can be defined as IPA elements.
+Cloud-based automatic speech recognition systems for Southeast Asian languages increasingly use International Phonetic Alphabet (IPA)-based dictionaries so that the acoustic models can be defined as IPA elements.
 These strategies have been successfully applied to various Southeast Asian ASR systems, including Malay, Tamil, Bahasa Indonesia, Thai, Vietnamese, and Cantonese.

-Understanding politeness and cultural nuances
+Understanding forms of politeness and cultural nuances

 Long-tail keywords: More than just longer search terms